About

 About Andrew

-From a young age I have been a storyteller, and I write and tell my own stories.
+From a young age I have been a storyteller, writing and telling my own stories.
 I first started performing my stories on stage to audiences in 1997, and the first story from which the ‘Stumpy Sanderson Scrapbook’ series ultimately developed was performed way back in 2000.

 The original Stumpy Sanderson shows were: ‘Friends and Foes’, ‘More Friends and Foes’, Stumpy Sanderson’s Scrapbook’, ‘Stumpy Sanderson’s Tales of the Very Unexpected’, and ‘Stumpy Sanderson’s Scrapbook – The New Wave Years’.
 I also performed stories from the Stumpy collection at many other events.